aritang/aritang.github.io/content/posts/tattooed_heart.md

 summary: The aesthetic is awesome and clever as Ariana Grande always was.
 The vocal is... acceptable but not as good as her Sweetener era.
 ---

+> Kiss me underneath the moonlight.
+> Darhling let me trace the lines on your tattooed heart.❤

 Ariana Grande has been absent from the music scene for quite some time, at least in terms of releasing new music to the public.
 Currently, she is engrossed in her cosmetic product line and the production of the Wicked movie.
 Her most recent album, *Positions*, harkens back to 2020, and her latest musical offering was the collaborative remix *Die For You* with The Weeknd.
 However, I must admit that it doesn't quite measure up to their earlier joint venture, *Save Your Tears*.
 It appears that the artists might be attempting to replicate their prior success, yet this endeavor seems to fall short, revealing the discerning nature of Arianators, her dedicated fan base.

 Finally, the moment we've all been waiting for has arrived.